muzamal478/ecommerce-website/README.md

 ## Live Demo
-[View the live demo here](https://muzamal478.github.io/ecommerce-website/) *Note*: Deploy your website on GitHub Pages or another hosting service and update the link above.
+[View the live demo here](https://muzamal478.github.io/ecommerce-website/)

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: